JungeAlexander/blogdown_website/content/blog/2020-11-08-jupyter-autoreload.md

 draft: false
 ---

-As I keep forgetting the following and keep finding outdated answers/documentation when searching online, I hope this will be useful others and to future me:
+As I keep forgetting the following and keep finding outdated answers/documentation when searching online, I hope this will be useful to others and to future me:

-## Autoreload all imported packages
+## Autoreload all imported packages in Jupyter

 ```
 %load_ext autoreload
 %autoreload 2
 ```

-## Autoreload a specific package `foo` and `bar
+## Autoreload specific packages `foo` and `bar`

 ```
 %load_ext autoreload